symfony/symfony-docs/create_framework/12-dependency-injection.rst

 mine.

-This is (already) the last chapter of this book on creating a framework on top of the Symfony2 components.
-I'm aware that many topics have not been covered in great details, but hopefully it gives you enough information to get started on your own and to better understand how the Symfony2 framework works internally.
+This is (already) the last chapter of this book on creating a framework on top of the Symfony components.
+I'm aware that many topics have not been covered in great details, but hopefully it gives you enough information to get started on your own and to better understand how the Symfony framework works internally.

 If you want to learn more, read the source code of the `Silex`_